 Chifley might have managed to win had his old nemesis, Jack Lang, not made a last-minute speech in Sydney that publicised Chifley’s financial operations in the 1930s.
 As a private lender, Chifley had offered loans and mortgages at relatively high rates of interest, at a time when he was publicly blasting the banks over their interest rates.
 Splashed across newspaper front pages, the stories seemed to demolish the popular image of Chifley living an austere and frugal life in a simple Bathurst cottage.

-The revelation that Chifley had played private banker for two decades was most damaging because it was true.
+The revelation that Chifley had been a successful financial advisor and manager for two decades was most damaging because it was true.
 Trusted as someone who knew about money, Chifley had managed financial trusts for friends, lending prudently on mortgages to people who could not get bank loans, and reaping a sound return.
 He had also managed the substantial property and money Elizabeth Chifley had inherited from her parents.
 This had never been public knowledge, and it exploded with considerable negative effect on Australian opinion of the legendary would-be bank nationaliser.
 It is difficult to assess the electoral damage these charges caused.
 Chifley thought that people made up their minds months before an election, and were little influenced by the campaign.

 Whether he was right or not, voters showed clearly they wanted a change of government.
 Though Labor won 47 seats in the newly expanded House of Representatives, Menzies’ Liberal Party won 55 seats and took government outright.